 In the above netlist, the measure called 'hit1_75' will return the simulation time where 'v(1)' reaches a value of 0.75, while 'hit2_75' returns the second time that 'v(1)' reaches a value of 0.75.
 The 'MINVAL' option acts as an absolute tolerance in this case.
-So, the above measure statements are more exactly interpreted as 'hit1_75' is the simulation time when 'v(1)' reaches a value of 0.75 ± 0.02 and 'hit2_75' is the simulation time when 'v(1)' reaches a value of 0.75 ± 0.08 on its second rise.
+So, the above measure statements are more exactly interpreted as 'hit1_75' is the simulation time when 'v(1)' reaches a value of $0.75 \pm 0.02$ and 'hit2_75' is the simulation time when 'v(1)' reaches a value of $0.75 \pm 0.08$ on its second rise.

 Measured results are reported to the output and log file.
-Additionally, for TRAN measures, the results are stored in files called 'circuitFileName.mt#', where the suffixed number (#) starts at 0 and increases for multiple iterations (.STEP iterations) of a given simulation.
+Additionally, for 'TRAN' measures, the results are stored in files called 'circuitFileName.mt#', where the suffixed number (#) starts at 0 and increases for multiple iterations (.STEP iterations) of a given simulation.
 Each line of this file will contain the measurement name, followed by its value for that run and/or step iteration.
-For DC measures, the results are stored in the files 'circuitFileName.ms#'.
+For 'DC' measures, the results are stored in the files 'circuitFileName.ms#', while 'AC' and 'NOISE' measures use the files 'circuitFileName.ma#'.

 Xyce also supports an ability to re-measure results from a prior run of Xyce.
-In this mode, one can modify .MEASURE statements and have Xyce recalculate the results based on existing simulation data.
+In this mode, one can modify '.MEASURE' and/or '.FFT' statements and have Xyce recalculate the results based on existing simulation data.
 This can be useful if the original simulation takes some time to complete.
-(Note: remeasure works for both transient and dc analyses.
-However, it may be most useful for transient analyses.)
+(Note: 'remeasure' works for both transient and dc analyses.
+However, it may be most useful for transient analyses.
+It is not currently supported for ac or noise analyses.)
 The syntax in the netlist is the same and the only thing that changes is how one invokes Xyce.
-For example, if the netlist is called 'myNetlist.cir' and the existing output file is called 'myNetlist.cir.prn', then remeasure is accomplished with:
+For example, if the netlist is called 'myNetlist.cir' and the existing output file is called 'myNetlist.cir.prn', then 'remeasure' is accomplished with: